THE UK MAGAZINE FOR ALL WOMEN WORKING IN LAW

 Dr Sally Hanna Performance coaching for professional working mothers

-The best kept secret to reducing the gender pay gap
+The best kept secret to reducing the

 We know that gender diversity at the very top of an organisation not only enhances creativity, decision-making, and profitability but also promotes a much more inclusive culture within the organisation.